Robots and AI on SXSW: “Respect non-human rights”

 Innovation Director at INFO and visiting professor TU Delft

 Read more by Iskander Smit

-We have been here, on SXSW, for three days now.
-For me personally it’s the 7th time attending this event and by now I know that it’s paramount to maintain a sharp focus when traveling to Austin, TX.
+We have been here, at SXSW, for three days now.
+For me personally, it’s the 7th time attending this event and by now I know that it’s paramount to maintain a sharp focus when traveling to Austin, TX.
 There are so many interesting keynotes to choose from.
-I myself am very interested in topics like IoT, smart cities, robotics and, since about a year, the research into autonomously operating things.
+I myself am very interested in topics like IoT, smart cities, robotics, and, for about a year, the research into autonomously operating things.

 Especially this last topic is one that is widely represented here on SXSW.
 I visited LG today.
 Many companies have houses here and I usually miss out on the best ones.
 However, I heard that LG was focusing solely on robots this year, so I had to go in.

 The LG house featured a couple of large social robots that had a screen for events, but what really caught my attention was CLOi, a SocialBot.
 This is not just some metal humanoid.
 This is a nifty little machine that resembles a Google Home or an Alexa in size and was specially developed for emotional interactions.
 The design reminds me of the Jibo robot that recently “passed away”.